adamsilver/fdpb/01-a-registration-form.md

 </div>
 ```

 The hint is placed inside a `<span>` so that it can be styled differently to the `<label>`.
 It's placed inside it so that screen readers will announce it.

 As is often the case in design, there are many ways to achieve the same end.

-Another approach is to use a separate element (such as a `<p>`) and use ARIA as the following example demonstrates.
+Another approach is to use a separate element (such as a `<p>`) and use ARIA as follows:

 ```HTML
 <div class="field">